 BT has a significant presence in Wales and is proud to be recognised as one of Wales’s Anchor companies by the Welsh Government.
 It is thriving in a sector which is seeing significant growth both in Wales, the UK and across the world.

 The communications industry is one of continual change and BT is barely recognisable as the company it was several years ago.
-We were primarily a UK lines and calls business; today we are offering communications possibilities that no one had even thought of back then to customers in 170 countries.
+From being primarily a UK lines and calls business we have become the enabler of ground breaking technologies through our investment in fibre both for the corporate market and SMEs and consumers.
+Our own investment in innovation goes from strength to strength.
+Our services offer communications possibilities that no one had even thought of back in 1997 when I joined BT let alone that we would be offering those services to customers in 170 countries.

-The telecommunications world is changing rapidly and business, government and the people of Wales need to be aware of new developments and the potential they hold for improving our prosperity and our quality of life.
+The telecommunications world is changing rapidly and business, government and the people of Wales need to be aware of new developments and the potential they hold for increasing our prosperity and improving our quality of life.

-It was a joyful occasion on 19th of July when the First Minister, Carwyn Jones AM, announced that BT would be the Welsh Government’s partner to deliver next generation broadband to 96% of Wales by the end of 2015.
-Liv Garfield, the CEO of Openreach, BT Group’s infrastructure arm, welcomed the announcement on behalf of BT noting how this deployment will put Wales at the head of the high speed broadband pack.
+It was a joyful occasion on 18 July 2012 when the First Minister, Carwyn Jones AM, announced that BT would be the Welsh Government’s partner to deliver next generation broadband to 96% of Wales by 2016.
+That programme is now well underway and on track.

 Ann Beynon, BT Director Wales